-The Five Storied Pagoda was built in 1973 and amongst others, it stands in honour of comedians!
-It's 53.32 meters high, reinforced with concrete and steel, and like all pagodas, running down the centre is a giant pillar of Japanese Cypress tree wood.
-Around this, the five stories are loosely packed, resulting in a highly flexible structure able to withstand earth tremours.
+The Five Storied Pagoda was built in 1973 and amongst others, it stands in honor of comedians!
+It’s 53.32 meters high, reinforced with concrete and steel, and like all pagodas, running down the center is a giant pillar of Japanese Cypress tree wood.
+Around this, the five stories are loosely packed, resulting in a highly flexible structure able to withstand earth tremors.

 To the left of the temple, you’ll see Hanayashiki Amusement Park.
 This, and the streets that surround, was once the site of the Yoshiwara, the licensed pleasure quarter of the city of Edo.
 Many a kabuki play and other works of art were inspired by life in the Yoshiwara.
 But conditions were appalling – arson was often the women’s only revenge.
 Finally in 1923, the whole area was completely destroyed by fire – ironically though, a non-deliberate fire caused by the earthquake.